- May 3, 2025

 Fanning Trendlines

-As discussed earlier, we can see large price moves that can result in the current trendline being too far from current price.
-These can be very tricky as some traders may look at it as intense interest in the market and look to position in the direction of the break.
+Large price moves can sometimes cause the current trendline to deviate significantly from the current price.
+These situations can be challenging, as some traders interpret them as signs of strong market interest and choose to position themselves in the direction of the break.

-Consistency matters when drawing trendlines and one rule to consider, in the case of a downtrend, is to connect the last high into the lows.
+When drawing trendlines, consistency is important.
+One important rule to consider, particularly in a downtrend, is to connect the most recent high to the lows.

 This ensures the relevant swings are being used and can also give you a steeper trend line that is in tune with the market rhythm.